campaignmonitor/cmfbsub/README.md

 Campaign Monitor lists the [Facebook subscribe form](http://www.campaignmonitor.com/integrations/facebook-subscribe-form/) in its list of integrations, where you can find a brief summary of what the app does.
 The app is available as either a white-labelled version named _Subscribe Form_, or as a Campaign Monitor branded version named _Campaign Monitor Subscribe Form_.

 The white-labelled version of the app can be accessed at https://apps.facebook.com/createsend/ and the Campaign Monitor branded version can be accessed at https://apps.facebook.com/campaignmonitor/.
-These apps are implemented as [Canvas Pages](https://developers.facebook.com/docs/appsonfacebook/tutorial/) and run in an iframe within the Facebook chrome.
+These apps are implemented as [Canvas Pages](https://developers.facebook.com/docs/appsonfacebook/tutorial/) and run in an `iframe` within the Facebook chrome.

-So the Sinatra app in this repository is the app which runs in the iframe.
+The Sinatra application in this repository is what runs in the `iframe`.
 The same code is deployed to two different Heroku apps for the two different versions of the app.
 The white-labelled version of the app runs at https://csfbsub.herokuapp.com/ and the Campaign Monitor branded version of the app runs at https://cmfbsub.herokuapp.com/.

 ## Developing